Piano Sonata No. 15 (Beethoven)

 Piano Sonata No. 15 in D major, Op.
 28, is a piano sonata by Ludwig van Beethoven.
-The name Pastoral or Pastorale became known through A. Cranz publishing of Beethoven's work, but was first coined by a London publisher, Broderip & Wilkinson.
+The name Pastoral or Pastorale became known through A. Cranz publishing of Beethoven's work, but was coined by a London publisher, Broderip & Wilkinson.
 While not as famous as its immediate predecessor, Piano Sonata No. 14, it is generally admired for its intricate technicality as well as for its beauty.
 The sonata takes roughly twenty-five minutes to play with its intended repeats.

 Published in 1801, the work is dedicated to the Count Joseph von Sonnenfels.

 Structure

 The sonata is in D major, and follows the typical four-movement form of the classical sonata.

-First movement
+I. Allegro

 The first movement, Allegro, begins in the tonic major with a repetitive and monotone bass line sometimes described as "timpanic."
 This droning theme continues in various forms throughout the sonata.
 On top is the simple primary theme of the movement.
 Eventually, the work introduces a second, more tense melody in F♯ minor, which builds up into a passage of constant quavers (eighth notes).
 The development of the movement runs through various minor keys, ever becoming more dramatic and angst-filled as it compresses the main theme into a repeated one-bar rhythm, which gradually fades away.
 It then recapitulates back into the themes of the beginning.